 I started as an Assistant Professor of Neonatology at Yale in 2009 after completing fellowship training at University of Pennsylvania.
 I feel very lucky because the majority of my time is spent doing what I love, educating trainees and members of the multidisciplinary medical team.
 Besides training neonatal fellows and pediatric residents in neonatal resuscitation, I am particularly interested in ECMO simulation, team training, and strategies to improve procedural success rates among trainees and neonatal providers.
 I became involved in IPSS because I wanted to contribute to advancements in pediatric simulation and research.

 I believe that a thorough understanding of adult education theory is essential for facilitators of simulation in order to optimize training strategies.
 I am in the process of earning a masters degree in Medical Education to improve not only my knowledge of these fundamental ideas and practices, but optimal strategies for designing and conducting research in education.
 I have always been a firm believer in multidisciplinary collaboration, and this has been strengthened through focused training in teamwork and communication.
-I also possess strong organizational skills (allowing me to maintain some semblance of sanity while balancing an academic career and a home life, where I am the mother to a wonderful set of 2.5 year old triplets!), as well as tremendous drive and motivation.
-These skills allow me to successfully meet deadlines.
-Lastly, I am truly passionate about simulation and education.
-I am excited about the opportunities that exist in this field, and I feel that I can be an asset to the IPSS Board of Directors.
+I am truly passionate about simulation and education, and am excited about the opportunities that exist in this field.